 Yeah I wanted to learn Phaser 3 because I’m really interested in browser games.
 Phaser 3 is just being released now so I thought it was a good time to get in.
 Since it is so new (and currently incomplete) the documentation isn’t great.
-I wanted to find a comprehensive tutorial series and found Zenva’s HTML5 Game Development Mini-Degree.
+I wanted to find a comprehensive tutorial series and found Zenva’s Phaser Mini-Degree.
 I think the third project you make in the course is a Virtual Pet.
 I wanted to see if I could put my own twist on it and make a virtual pet game using nothing but emoji text characters.

 So what was your experience like using the Phaser 3 Framework?

 It’s really quick and easy to get a game scene up and running in Phaser.
 I had never used it before but still found it intuitive and easy to work with.
 I can see that there are some really powerful tools in there but the real drawback at the moment is the documentation.